Bryan Reynolds Player Props: Pirates vs. Giants

-Bryan Reynolds is back in action for the Pittsburgh Pirates versus Ross Stripling and the San Francisco GiantsJuly 14 at 7:05 PM ET.
+On Saturday, Bryan Reynolds (batting .179 in his past 10 games) and the Pittsburgh Pirates play the San Francisco Giants, whose starting pitcher will be Alex Cobb.
+First pitch is at 7:05 PM ET.

-In his most recent action (on July 9 against the Diamondbacks) he went 1-for-4.
+In his most recent game he had a one-hit performance (1-for-4) against the Giants.

 Bryan Reynolds Game Info & Props vs. the Giants